hgcl/clara-le/pages/posts/30-slow-start.md

 ### Making cereal bars

 As the weather is getting better, we are doing more and more sporty outdoorsy activities.
 Whenever we have cereal bars at home, I usually bring them as snacks.
 For the first time last week, I tried making my own cereal bars.
-So far, I am not 100% convinced by the recipe I tried — they were a bit too soft and didn't contain enough honey to my taste.
+So far, I am not 100% convinced by the recipe I tried—they were a bit too soft and didn't contain enough honey to my taste.
 However, I am pretty sure I can get it right after a few tries.
 I don't know why I didn't think of making these cereal bars earlier, as the ingredients are so simple[^3].

 ### Gardening